nathants/backup/readme.md

+# backup

+## why

-# immutable backups so simple that unborkable
+backups should be simple and easy.

+## how

+easily create immutable, trustless backups with revision history, compression, and file deduplication.

 ## what

-simple, immutable, trustless backups with full revision history, compression, and file level deduplication.

-## basic usage

-- `backup-add` - scan the filesystem for changes.
-- `backup-diff` - inspect the uncommitted backup diff.
-- `backup-ignore` - if needed, edit the ignore regexes, then goto `backup-add`.
-- `backup-commit` - commit the backup diff to remote storage.
-- `backup-find` - search for files in the index by regex at revision.
-- `backup-restore` - restore files from remote storage by regex at revision.

-## design

 - the index, tracked in git, contains filesystem metadata.